dilan-dio4/easybase-website/_posts/2020-09-15-EasyBase-data-types.markdown

 # Rich Text
 <hr />

-#### Rich text allows for basic formatting of text (font size, adding images).
+#### Rich text adds the capability of basic formatting (font size, adding images).
 It is synchronously converted to raw HTML.
 The raw HTML can be injected directly into a website or app for more text flexibility.

 <br />